nickbrandt/GitLab/doc/user/admin_area/settings/continuous_integration.md

 To disable the expiration, set it to `0`.
 The default unit is in seconds.

 NOTE: **Note**
-When changed, this setting applies to artifacts created after the setting change.
+Any changes to this setting will apply to new artifacts only.
+The expiration time will not be updated for artifacts created before this setting was changed.
 The administrator may need to manually search for and expire previously-created artifacts, as described in the [troubleshooting documentation](../../../administration/troubleshooting/gitlab_rails_cheat_sheet.md#remove-artifacts-more-than-a-week-old).